evaverschueren/KUL-Datathon-Jobfair/content/projectJob/GeneralInfo/index.md

 <h4 style="color: #F88379">When? </h4>
 <p style='text-align: justify;'>
 The jobfair will take place on February 23, 2023, from 18h00 till 21h00.
 Free drinks will be provided.
+Both datathon and non-datathon participants are allowed to visit the jobfair!

 <h4 style="color: #F88379"> Where? </h4>